yugoohot/GMM-NIPT/README.md

 # nested-GMM-DNAs
-nested GMM for length distributions of different sources DNAs
+For length distributions of 2 different sources sequencing DNAs